data-mie/dbt-course/labs/lab9.md

 ## Lab 9: Snowflake Specifics in dbt

+❗Remember to create a development branch `lab-9` at the beginning of the lab and at the end commit your changes to it and then merge the branch back to `main`.

 ### Kick-Off Discussion
 * How much of what we just discussed is already in place at your company?
 * How much of what we just discussed would be useful to implement at your company?